open-atmos/PySDM/paper/paper.md

-All examples feature a `settings.py` file with simulation parameters, a `simulation.py` file including logic analogous to the one presented in the code snippets above for handling composition of `PySDM` components using the `Builder` class, and a `demo.ipynb` Jupyter notebook file with simulation launching code and basic result visualisation.
+All examples feature a `settings.py` file with simulation parameters, a `simulation.py` file including logic analogous to the one presented in the code snippets above for handling composition of `PySDM` components using the `Builder` class, and a Jupyter notebook file with simulation launching code and basic result visualisation.

 ### Box environment examples